 Another option you can spring for to prevent gas leaks in your house is to have your home's gas system inspected.
 Professional plumbers give you an expert understanding of the gas system in your home, and they provide you with recommendations for any repairs or installations you may need.

-Review three of our gas leak detector and sensor choices that you can use in your home to help you and your family stay safe.
+Review the following gas leak detector and sensor choices that you can use in your home to help you and your family stay safe.

 1. Propane and Natural Gas Detectors

 Propane and natural gas detectors have portable, extension, or plug-in options.
 The Techamor Y301 is a methane, propane, and combustible natural gas leak detector that has a voice alarm and a digital display.
 It detects gas leaks in your home for 24 hours a day from your kitchen.

 If you need to locate the exact source of a gas leak, it's best to go with a portable gas detector like the Y201 Portable Propane and Natural Gas Leak Detector.
 With this device, you can trace gas leaks indoors or outdoors.